UniMath/agda-unimath/CODINGSTYLE.md

   efficiency.
 - **Cleanliness**: By separating reusable logic from proof constructions, we keep our proofs clean and focus only on the essential parts of the argument.
-- **Demonstrability**: Well-refactored code serves as a practical guide on how to use prior parts of the library in the current setting or in new definitions.
+- **Demonstrability**: Well-structured code serves as a practical guide on how to use prior parts of the library in the current setting or in new definitions.
 - **Maintainability**: When logic is broken down into separate, reusable pieces, it becomes easier to manage and maintain the codebase.
 Constructions that are broken down into small definitions are much easier to understand.
+This also makes the project more scalable.
 - **Reliability**: While formally verified code is guaranteed to be "correct" in terms of its internal logic, it doesn't necessarily ensure that a mathematical concept is accurately modeled within Agda.
-By reusing existing implementations in manners that mirror the expectations of mathematicians, and by tightly integrating them with the rest of the library, we create more opportunities to test and confirm the fidelity of these implementations.
-This iterative testing and refinement process bolsters confidence in their correctness and the overall reliability of the library.
+By proving properties, reusing existing implementations in manners that mirror the expectations of mathematicians, and by tightly integrating them with the rest of the library, we create more opportunities to use and confirm the fidelity of these implementations.
+This process bolsters confidence in their correctness and the overall reliability of the library.

-In essence, our refactoring conventions are guided by the goal of ensuring that our code remains as conceptually clear and as effective as possible.
+In essence, our refactoring conventions are guided by the goal of ensuring that our code remains as conceptually clear and as understandable as possible.
 Finally, a maintainable codebase is a welcoming codebase.
 By ensuring that the `agda-unimath` code is easy to understand and navigate, new contributors can more readily participate in the project.
 This is crucial for the growth and dynamism of the `agda-unimath` community.
 It allows a diverse group of